-Bare Root Hedging It's only for a starter sized hedge and when thinking on this option you should read all this section.
-There is a risk to bare root plants, can we repeat that again in case you skimmed over it?
-There is a risk with bare root plants.
+It's only for a starter sized hedge and when thinking on this option you should read all this section.
+There is a risk to bare root plants, can we repeat that again in case you skimmed over it There is a risk with bare root plants.
 You will lose some and if you are neglectful or unlucky you could lose most of them.
 If you follow these few tips on looking after your plants, the weather is kind to you and do your best - you might not lose any.
-You should buy at least 10% extra and plant them in a pot in the soil away from the hedge to replace any that fail.
+You should buy at least 20% extra and plant them in a pot in the soil away from the hedge to replace any that fail.
 If you want to save a possible fortune on a hedge, then you ought to have a try with the bare root.

 Planting bare root: Get ready before you take delivery, you don't really want them hanging about un-planted for a long period.
 As soon as you have received your delivery it is important to get them planted as soon as possible.
 If they are not planted within a few days make sure the roots do not dry out so give them a good soaking at the base every day or earth over the roots for longer preservation.
-You must cut back the top 1/3 of last year’s growth to compensate the fact that have likely lost at least the same amount of roots when they are dug for you from the field.
-Certain lines are easier than others to establish.
+You must cut back the top 1/3 of last year’s growth to compensate the fact that have likely lost at least the same number of roots when they are dug for you from the field.
+Certain lines are easier than others to establish

 The trickier ones are beech and yew.
 Treat them with particular care, neither like to sit in wet soil and can easily rot in the root.
 If your site lays very wet pick carpinus for beech and think again about yew.
 Make sure the soil is free draining and well prepared - broken down and fertile.
 Don't plant too deep - if you look at the stem you can see the original soil level it was at before dug, that's your planting/ground level.
 Yew like a very well drained site, you can prepare this with added grit/gravel and plant them in a slightly raised planting bed, so water drains away better.